ysimonov/MWA-Sensitivity/README.md

 3. Provide phi- and theta- angles (spherical coordinates) of sky object that's been observed on the sky semisphere;

-4. Give date of observation and local coordinates of the observer.
+4. Give the date of observation and local coordinates of the observer.